bioexcel/qmmm_benchmark_suite/README.md

 ### CBD_PHY

-This system is an example of contains a fluorescent protein, namely a phytochrome dimer solvated in water (adapted from PBD-ID: 4O0P).
+This system contains a phytochrome dimer (PBD-ID: 4O0P) with a bound chromophore, solvated in water.
 There are 68 QM atoms in this system and 167,922 atoms in total, and therefore it represents a fairly large QM subsystem (68 QM atoms) combined within a large MM subsystem (167,922 atoms in total).
-The QM region is modelled using GPW method with DZVP-MOLOPT-GTH basis set and PBE XC functional.
+The QM region is modelled using the GPW method with DZVP-MOLOPT-GTH basis set and PBE XC functional.
 An energy cut-off for the plane waves of 400 Ry was found to be suitable.
-For the MM part the Amber03 forcefields is used for the protein and are used with the TIP3P model for the water molecules.
+For the MM part the Amber03 forcefield is used for the protein and water molecules are treated using the TIP3P model.

 ### GFP_ScaleQM